 Barnes Cray primary school, as it was latterly called, closed in 2009 and has been replaced by Haberdashers’ Aske’s Crayford Academy, an ‘all through’ 3–18 academy specialising in technology.
 The majority of the academy’s students are white British and over one third are eligible for free school meals – more than double the national proportion.

 East of Thames Road, Barnes Cray remains entirely industrial, with extensive waste treatment and transfer facilities around Crayford Creek.

 Geoffrey Whitworth was a leading campaigner for the popularisation of theatre and in 1918 he attended a play-reading by Vickers workers that inspired him to form the British Drama League.
 The drab but culturally vital building that bears his name was opened in 1959 by Dame Sybil Thorndyke as the home of the British Theatre Group, located on Beech Walk.
-The theatre has participated in the Royal Shakespeare Company’s Open Stages project, which has resulted in productions such as The Tempest in summer 2012.
+The theatre has participated in the Royal Shakespeare Company’s Open Stages project, which has resulted in productions such as The Tempest in 2012.